Note: You do not need to submit the Arcadia application if you submit the Common Application.

 We also accept official SAT or ACT results that are included in your transcript.
 More information about the SAT or ACT.

-We require two letters of recommendation.
-One letter should be from an academic teacher (English, Math, Science, Social Studies or Foreign Language) and one letter should be from your school counselor.
-You may submit additional letters from individuals who know you well (e.g., coaches, work supervisors, etc.), but they are not required.
+We require one recommendation.
+The recommendation should be from either an academic subject teacher (English, Math, Science, Social Studies or Foreign Language) or from your school counselor.
+You may submit additional recommendations from individuals who know you well (such as coaches, work supervisors, etc.), but this is not required.

 The personal essay will tell us about you.
 We want to know something that your other application materials do not already tell us.

 List of Activities (optional)

 We recommend a list of activities or a resume to complete your application because it tells us more about you as a person.
 This is important when we are making merit scholarship decisions.
 You may want to include leadership and community service, research projects, employment, performing arts programs, etc.

 Interested in applying to the Bachelor of Fine Arts (B.F.A.) degree program or the Bachelor of Arts (B.A.) program in Scientific Illustration, Studio Art or Art Therapy?
 If so, you must submit an art portfolio prepared according to our portfolio guidelines.